tunacinsoy/dsa-practices/Network/Ansible.md

 > ```
 >

-> [!NOTE] What are the Outputs From Ansible Task Executions?
 > **Note**: The tasks have three possible statuses, and they are success, changed and failure.
 The SUCCESS status denotes that the task was successful, and Ansible took no action.
 The CHANGED status denotes that Ansible had to change the existing configuration to apply the expected configuration, and FAILURE denotes an error while executing the task.

-> [!NOTE] How to Achieve Idempotency in Ansible?
 > **Note**: We want to make ansible configurations as idempotent as possible.
 For instance, both of these commands download python3, however using `apt` module is better to use, since it is more specific to task that we want to do.
 > ```
 > ansible all -m apt -a "name=python3"